UGI Energy Services Blog

 • Schedule regular maintenance.
 Have your HVAC unit serviced once a year to keep it in top shape and extend its lifespan.

 Beyond being a favorite summer pastime, grilling your hot dogs and hamburgers can actually be more energy efficient.
-Explore these alternatives to traditional oven or stovetop cooking methods that save energy and let you keep cool this summer.
+Explore these alternatives to traditional oven or stovetop cooking methods that save both energy and money.

-• Consider using propane or natural gas These models heat faster and use less energy than charcoal grills, which lose heat quickly and require more fuel.
+• Consider using propane or natural gas grills, which heat up faster and use less energy than charcoal grills.

 • Keep the lid closed.
-Heat escapes whenever you open your grill cover, take the lids off pots on the stove, or open the oven door, forcing these appliances to work harder than they need to.
-Keeping lids closed reduces cooking time and energy use, all while trapping the heat inside the cooking vessel.
+Heat escapes whenever you open a grill cover, take the lids off pots, or open an oven door, forcing these appliances to work harder than they need to.
+Keeping lids closed reduces cooking time and energy use while trapping the heat inside the cooking vessel.

 • Use a slow cooker or microwave.
 Instead of firing up multiple burners on your stove, which release excess heat, prepare dishes using energy-efficient appliances like slow cookers or microwaves.